MainSilent/GitENC/README.md

 Note: There are other projects with the same name or purpose but they don't have the requirements that I need, I need a command line tool to use instead of git to compress and encrypt the data and when clonning do the reverse.

-BTW this project is my first experience with rust.
+BTW this project is my first experience with rust and only linux is supported.